danielatrivella/np3_ligand/np3_LigPCDS/README.md

     1. pdb_list_file: The path to the CSV file containing the list of filtered PDB entries.
 Mandatory columns = 'PDBID', 'Resolution', 'SpaceGroup', 'AverageBFactor', 'ligandsID';
     2. db_path: The path to the data folder where the directories 'pdb' and 'coefficients' are located;
-    3. ligands_list_file: The path to the CSV file containing the list of available ligands with a valid sdf file and their info.
+    3. ligands_list_file: The path to the CSV file containing the list of available ligands with a valid sdf file and their info (result of step 1.4).
 Mandatory columns: ligID, entry, ligCode, bfactor, min_occupancy, missingHeavyAtoms, numDisordered;
     4. bfactor_ratio: The maximum allowed bfactor ratio between a ligand bfactor and its PDB entry bfactor;
     5. bfactor_std: The maximum allowed bfactor standard deviation between the ligand atom's bfactor;
     6. occupancy_cutoff: The minimum occupancy cutoff to keep a ligand;